banasrini/Atmel-Temp-Sensor-Demo/README.md

 ADD LINK TO THE GIF HERE. - http://g.recordit.co/jHPBFcm6zr.gif

-Tomomi (ADD A LINK TO HER BIO), built the live demo for this and can be seen here : [Atmel Xplained Pro Demo](http://pubnub.github.io/atmel-temperature-demo/).
+Tomomi (ADD A LINK TO HER BIO), built a live demo for this and can be seen here : [Atmel Xplained Pro Demo](http://pubnub.github.io/atmel-temperature-demo/).
 It mocks nursery or greenhouse monitor(a very typical use case of using temperature sensors), instead of just displaying raw data off the sensor.
 This interface is running on a browser.
 The technology behind is quite simple, using [PubNub JavaScript APIs](https://www.pubnub.com/docs/javascript/javascript-sdk.html) to subscribe the data sent from the Atmel chip.

-This interface is accessible from anywhere in the world with any devices- mobile phones, tablets, and any smart devices, as long as you have a web browser.
+This interface is accessible from anywhere in the world with any kind of device - mobile phones, tablets, and any smart device, as long as you have a web browser.
 The main purpose behind this is to present information in most efficient manner without losing its accuracy.

 In this scenario, the UI shows the current temperature, also a simple line graph, updating in **real time** so that you can tell the relative changes of the temperature, raising and dropping.